smartdevicelink/sdl_app_library_guides/docs/Speech and Audio/Getting Microphone Audio/index.md

 sdlManager.sendRPC(endAPT);
 ```
 !@

-You will receive a `resultCode` of `SUCCESS`, and should handle the audio pass thru as though it was successful.

 ## Handling the Response
 To process the response received from an ended audio capture, @![iOS]use the `withResponseHandler` property in `SDLManager`'s `send(_ :)` function!@@![android,javaSE,javaEE] monitor the `PerformAudioPassThruResponse` by adding a listener to the `PerformAudioPassThru` RPC before sending it.
 If the response has a successful result, all of the audio data for the passthrough has been received and is ready for processing!@.